rsandila/experimental/README.md

 This list is not fast, it is not thread-safe, it is not fancy.
 But it seems to work.
 Or put another way, I am at this specific time unable to think of a situation that will break it that does not involve multiple threads.

+### sortedlist.hpp

+This contains a simple sorted list.
+It uses std::vector as a base so will not perform optimally on big lists.
+It uses binary search for inserts and for finding items in the list so that should be mostly efficient.
+But this was a good experiment at writing a sorted list and there should be okay code coverage from the unit tests and few bugs.

+It is not thread-safe, it is not fancy and will likely not scale to large lists.